Debt Behind the AI Boom: A Large-Scale Empirical Study of AI-Generated Code in the Wild: Discussion

 Our empirical study shows that AI coding assistants introduce technical debt into real software repositories.
 This is not a property of any single tool.
 We observed that across all five tools we studied, more than 15\% of commits introduce at least one detectable issue.
 These issues persist regardless of repository size or popularity.
 In this section, we discuss the implications of our findings for practitioners, researchers, and tool builders.

-The main implication is not just that AI coding assistants may produce low-quality code.
+\textbf{AI-assisted development creates persistent debt, not just temporary low-quality code.} The main implication is not just that AI coding assistants may produce low-quality code.
 More importantly, AI-assisted software development changes how technical debt enters and remains in production systems.
 Prior studies have shown that developers are more likely to over-trust AI suggestions~\cite{sabouri2025trust}.
 This over-trust can lead to a higher acceptance rate of AI-generated code, even when it contains issues.
 It means that many AI-introduced issues can accumulate in the codebase.
 Our results show that code smells are the most common type of AI-introduced debt.
 They often do not break the software system immediately, making them easy to accept during code review.
-But AI coding assistants allow developers to produce code at much higher speed and volume.
+But AI coding assistants allow developers to produce code at a much higher speed and volume.
 As a result, these minor issues can accumulate into a substantial maintenance burden over time.
-Figure~\ref{fig:rq3_cumulative_issue} shows that the cumulative number of surviving AI-introduced issues continues to rise over time, exceeding 110,000 by February 2026.
-The technical debt introduced by AI does not have to be a temporary side effect.
-It can become part of long-term maintenance challenges for modern software systems.
+Figure~\ref{fig:rq3_cumulative_issue} shows that the cumulative number of surviving AI-introduced issues continues to rise over time, exceeding 100k by February 2026.
+The technical debt introduced by AI does not have to be a temporary side effect, but a long-term maintenance challenge for modern software systems.